Property purchase cost calculator

 Non-Resident Speculation Tax (NRST) — +25%

 25% NRST applies province-wide to residential property purchased by non-residents, non-citizens, and foreign corporations.
-Toronto adds an additional 10% MNRST (not modelled).
-Does not apply to commercial property.
+Toronto adds an additional 10% Municipal NRST — select Toronto from the Region dropdown for the combined 35% rate.
+Does not apply to commercial property or multi-residential rental buildings with more than 6 units.

 Rates vary by region